JonGerhardson/serial-query/Readme.md

 ](https://github.com/searxng/searxng)

 ## Takes a while to run
 Bot avoidance in this script is unsophisticated.
 It just sets a really long delay between requests.
 Expect a long run to take a day or more.
 You can adjust the delay between requests in the script.
 Default is minimum 90 seconds maximum 300 seconds.
+It saves state to a json file so you can stop and restart where you left off if needed.

 ## Key Features